 David Rothenberg makes music live with the sounds of nature, records music with other species, and writes books and makes films about the process.
 He has performed and recorded with Pauline Oliveros, Peter Gabriel, Ray Phiri, Suzanne Vega, Scanner, Elliot Sharp, Umru, Iva Bittová, and the Karnataka College of Percussion.
 His CD, One Dark Night I Left My Silent House, a duet with pianist Marilyn Crispell, on ECM, was called “une petite miracle” by Le Monde and named by The Village Voice one of the ten best CDs of 2010.
 Rothenberg has more than thirty other recordings on numerous labels including Gruenrekorder, Clermont, and Oslo Sessions Recordings.
 His latest releases include In the Wake of Memories, with Berlin percussionist Volker Lankow and Syrian refugee oud master Wassim Mukdad, and They Say Humans Exist, with guitarist Jacob Young and percussionist Sidiki Camara, named best jazz album of 2020 by Stereo+ Magazine.

-The event is supported by Estonian Cultural Endowment and Civil Society Foundation.
+The event is organised by Estonian Anthropocene Center NPO and supported by the Estonian Cultural Endowment and Civil Society Foundation.

 For additional info please write: firstname.lastname@example.org